-Another relevant site for shooting with linux is tethered shooting in Ubuntu.
+Another relevant site for shooting with linux is tethered shooting in Ubuntu [ed.: site down, mirror here].
 This has a bit about gphoto2 and uses Darktable as an interactive application.
 If I actually get photo2 working, I may try something like that.

 Eventually, I am interested in using the Raspberry Pi for astrophotography.
 Triggering exposures is a start, but even more interesting would be using it to drive autoguiding and telescope control.
 It’s a great little platform, even if device support is sometimes frustrating.